Paul instructs believers living in the Roman Empire not to resist the government since its existence is arranged by God.

 instruction to show respect and submission to “governing authorities” in

-an imperial system that was anything but democratic, one ruled by an autocrat with
+an imperial system that was anything but democratic, one ruled by autocrats with

 absolute power.